zcrayman/tut-data/3/README.ftl.md

 `transactionManager()` initialises the JPA transaction manager.
 This integrates with the declarative Transaction Management features of Spring, permitting the use of @Transactional and associated classes and configuration, for more information, [click here](http://static.springsource.org/spring/docs/3.2.4.RELEASE/spring-framework-reference/html/transaction.html)

-Spring provides a exception translation framework to translate exceptions from many different sources into a consistent set that your application can use.
+Spring provides an exception translation framework to translate exceptions from many different sources into a consistent set that your application can use.
 In this case, the JPA Configuration setup expects a bean that provides these translations, which is provided by `hibernateExceptionTranslator()`

 The test will now run without compilation or runtime errors, but will fail as the JPA entity is not set up.